jack-werner/aws-glue-studio-custom-transform/README.md

 ## Creating Custom Transforms

 There are two files that you need in order to create your custom Glue Studio Visual Transforms, a JSON config file and a Python script containing your transformation logic.
-You must make sure that both files share the same name (besides their extension), This is how Glue knows to associate them.
+You must make sure that both files share the same name (besides their extension).
+This is how Glue knows to associate them.
 To use the Terraform module to deploy the transforms you also need to have the files located in the same parent directory.
-See how the `case_transform` files are named.
+For an example, see how the `case_transform` files are named.

-If you want to create addition transforms I would recommend adding them in a directory like `transforms/your_new_transform/your_new_transform.json` and `transforms/your_new_transform/your_new_transform.py`.
+If you want to create additional transforms, add them in a directory like `transforms/your_new_transform/your_new_transform.json` and `transforms/your_new_transform/your_new_transform.py`.

 You can review the documentation [here](https://docs.aws.amazon.com/glue/latest/ug/custom-visual-transform-json-config-file.html) to see all the attributes you can configure to customize your transform.